We have information you must know before you buy the Concorde.

-The fully independent suspension provides this handling prowess without sacrificing ride comfort.
-The secret lies within the Concorde's rigid chassis.
+The fully independent touring suspension provides this handling prowess without sacrificing ride comfort.
+The secret lies within the Concorde's rigid chassis and unibody.
 An aluminum crossbeam behind the instrument panel helps reduce noise and vibration.
-Concorde's stiff chassis translates into less body shake and roll, better handling, and a quiet ride.
-The Concorde provides a smooth ride even when traveling on rough, beat up roads.
-In terms of noise and vibration, this Concorde is light years ahead of pre-1998 models.
-It still isn't the quietest sedan in is class, but Chrysler engineers have substantially subdued wind and road noise.
+The stiff structure reduces body shake and roll, which allows better handling and a quieter ride.
+The Concorde provides a smooth ride even when traveling on rough, beat-up roads.
+It may not be the quietest sedan in its class but, in terms of noise and vibration, this Concorde is light years ahead of pre-1998 models.

 The 2.7-liter engine used in the LX is a marked improvement from the engine it replaced; it's quicker, quieter and much more powerful than the old 3.3-liter push-rod cast-iron V6.
 It's still not the best engine in its class in terms of refinement, however.
-This engine achieves decent fuel economy, generating an EPA rating of 20/29 mpg city/highway, and it works well around town.
-But it seems a bit taxed when accelerating onto the freeway fully laden with passengers.
+This engine achieves decent fuel economy, and is classed by the government as a Low Emissions Vehicle (LEV).
+The 2.7-liter engine works well around town, but seems a bit taxed when accelerating onto the freeway fully laden with passengers.

-If you want stronger off-the-line acceleration, you'll need the LXi with the 3.2-liter engine.
-It growls aggressively under hard acceleration and delivers good acceleration performance, whether starting from a standstill or passing at high speeds.
-Most of this comes from the difference in torque: While the 2.7-liter V6 generates 190 foot-pounds of torque at a relatively high 4850 rpm, the larger 3.2-liter V6 produces 225 foot-pounds of torque at 3800 rpm.
+Step up to the 3.2-liter engine if you want stronger off-the-line acceleration.
+This engine comes standard in the Concorde LXi model.
+The 3.2-liter V6 growls aggressively under hard acceleration and delivers good acceleration performance, whether starting from a standstill or passing at high speeds.
+Most of this comes from its increased torque: While the 2.7-liter V6 generates 190 foot-pounds of torque at a relatively high 4850 rpm, the larger 3.2-liter V6 produces 222 foot-pounds of torque at just 3950 rpm.
 Torque is the force that propels you away from intersections.
 They say horsepower sells cars, but torque wins races.
-Still, this is not the smoothest engine in a world of highly refined V6s.
+On the downside, this is not the smoothest engine in a world of highly refined V6s.

 Both Concorde models come standard with a four-speed automatic.
-The AutoStick, which comes on the Dodge Intrepid, is not available.
+It shifts effectively without hunting for the appropriate gear.
+The Dodge Intrepid offers an AutoStick, which is not available on the Concorde.
 But the AutoStick is a toy.
 You don't need it.
-The Concorde's transmission shifts effectively without hunting for the appropriate gear.

-Brakes are excellent, offering quick, predictable stopping power at threshold.
-ABS is standard on the LXi and a $600 option on the LX and we recommend them highly; anti-lock brakes allow the driver to maintain steering control during emergency braking situations.
-Like ABS, traction control is standard on LXi and optional ($175) on LX; this system enhances driver control by reducing wheel spin under hard acceleration.
-The traction control system makes the Concorde easier to drive in slippery conditions.
+The Concorde's brakes are excellent, offering quick, predictable stopping power at the threshold limit.
+ABS is standard on the LXi and a $600 option on the LX.
+We recommend ABS highly; anti-lock brakes allow the driver to maintain steering control during emergency braking situations.
+Like ABS, traction control is standard on LXi and optional on LX; traction control enhances driver control by reducing wheel spin under hard acceleration, making the car easier to drive in slippery conditions.

 Unlike the pre-1998 models, the current Concorde's quad headlamps provide brilliant illumination as well as a classy styling touch.
 Windshield wipers are far more effective, as is the defroster, which proved particularly welcome during a nasty blizzard.